ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ```
 This is extracted from the `List` module of the standard library.

-However, some project tend to avoid or reduce the usage of exceptions.
+However, some projects tend to avoid or reduce the usage of exceptions.
 In such a
 context, reversing the convention is a relatively common idiom.
 It is the
 version of the function which raises exceptions that is suffixed with `_exn`.
 Using the same functions, that would be the specification